mifonpe/microservice-demo/README.md

 ## Storage
 PV/PVCs support has been added for those microservices that were using in-memory storage for databases, such as those relying on mongo and mysql.
-Six microservices support now PVs, which are claimed by mean of the PVCs defined in [this file]():
+Six microservices support now PVs, which are claimed by mean of the PVCs defined in [this file](https://github.com/mifonpe/microservice-demo/blob/master/templates/pvcs.yaml):
 * cart-db
 * orders-db
 * orders
 * shipping
 * user-db
 * catalogue-db

+## InitContainers
+InitContainers have been added to modify the permissions and some files of the PVs mounted so that the docker images could use them.

 ## Ingress
 The chart has been modified to use an ingress with basic http autentication and tls, which is dynamically generated depending on the environment following the format **microservice-{environment}.alteos.io.**.